"The LAMP" Amphitheater

 -Kim Odom, Special Events Coordinator

-Guests brought their lawns chairs and cozied up around the new stage to enjoy the live performances by Ted Horrell & the Monday Night Card, followed by The Dantones.
+Guests brought their lawns chairs and cozied up around the new stage to enjoy the live performances by Ted Horrell and the Monday Night Card, followed by The Dantones.

 The food truck offered a delicious menu that included a variety of dishes spotlight the famous award-winning barbecue they are known for nationally.